tivtag/Zelda/README.md

 # The Legend of Zelda - Black Crown
-The Legend of Zelda - Black Crown is a free fan game that combines ideas from The Legend of Zelda, Diablo and Ragnarok Online.
+The Legend of Zelda - Black Crown is a free fan game for Windows that combines ideas from The Legend of Zelda, Diablo and Ragnarok Online.
 Development started around the year 2008 with various prototypes previously done in C++/OpenGL.
-The large code base has undergone various transformations, but like with any old codebase there are some historically grown pieces.
+The code base has undergone various transformations, but like with any old codebase there are some historically grown pieces.

+## Technology
 Game Code: C#

 Script Code: IronRuby

 Graphics: Microsoft XNA

 Audio: FMOD Ex

-UI framework for dev tools: Windows Presentation Foundation
+UI framework: Windows Presentation Foundation

 ## Game Overview
 You gain experience by killing monsters or completing quests.